TGA-Stock/NewBlack/NB_Task 2_Technical.md

 ### Deleting products

 To delete products, use the same request but include the "IsDeleted": true property for each product.
 Once set to true, the products will be marked as deleted.
-It's important to note that while the products are deleted, they remain in EVA with a status of Deleted, and will no longer be visible on the front end.
+It is important to note that while the products are deleted, they remain in EVA with a status of Deleted, and will no longer be visible on the front end.

 ### Barcodes